-If parents/guardians find their family in any of these situations, they should contact the school social worker at 816.412.5956 for assistance.
-Upon request from the school social worker, he/she may schedule transportation to assure students are able to get to and from school.
+If parents/guardians find their family in any of these situations, they should contact the school's Director of Student Services, Mrs. Brianne Phillips, at 816.412.5956 for assistance.
+Upon request from the Director of Student Services, he/she may schedule transportation to assure students are able to get to and from school.